International Peer Group

 About the program

-The International Peer Group (IPG) Program provides peer-to-peer support and connections to help reduce cultural transition stress for students new to studying in Canada.
+The International Peer Group (IPG) program helps new students studying in Canada to make friends, build connections, and have a great campus experience at NAIT.
+The program provides peer-to-peer connections to help reduce cultural transition stress for students new to studying in Canada.

 Each peer group consists of 1 international peer mentor (IPM, a senior student volunteer) and 3 to 6 student mentees.